 Ditch the eggnog and get all hognoggy with some nutmegy Gooseberry Muffins.
+And, melt.

 Plump burst popping moist tart Gooseberry Muffins with a hint of sweet fragrant nutmeg, awakening the senses.